Habitat for Humanity

-Habitat for Humanity International (HFHI), generally referred to as Habitat for Humanity or Habitat, is a U.S. non-governmental, and tax-exempt 501(c)(3) Christian nonprofit organization which seeks to build affordable housing.
-The international operational headquarters are located in Americus, Georgia, United States, with the administrative headquarters located in Atlanta.
+Habitat for Humanity International (HFHI), generally referred to as Habitat for Humanity or Habitat, is an American 501(c)(3) Christian nonprofit organization which seeks to build affordable housing.
+It is headquartered in Americus, Georgia, United States.
 As of 2023, Habitat for Humanity operates in more than 70 countries.

 Habitat for Humanity works to help build and improve homes for families of low-income or disadvantaged backgrounds.
 Homes are built using volunteer labor, including that of Habitat homeowners through the practice of sweat equity, as well as paid contractors for certain construction or infrastructure activities as needed.
 Habitat makes no profit from the sales.

-The organization operates with financial support from individuals, philanthropic foundations, corporations, government entities, and mass media companies.
+The organization operates with financial support from individuals, philanthropic foundations, corporations, government support, and mass media companies.